jfq3/miga_singularity/hpcc_assemble_a_genome.md

 A_capsulatum_reads  -          -              -             done           queued    queued  queued           queued  queued  queued       queued     queued    queued

 ```
-Because the datasets submitted were trimmed reads, trimmed_fasta is the first column to have entries.
+Because the dataset submitted consisted of trimmed reads, trimmed_fasta is the first column to have entries.
 When all entries under the stats column read "done," processing is finished.

-Stop the daemon with the command:
+If you did not use the "shutdown-when-done" argument when starting the daemon, you can stop it with the command:

 ```
 miga daemon stop -P .